The following information is brought to you by Chippenham Hospital Radio.

 There are three main car parks on site including disable bays and parking for cycles close to the hospital entrance.

-On entering the hospital ensure you enter your car registration into the pads which you'll find on the wall in key locations around the hospital and at every reception point.
+Please ensure you enter your car registration into the keypads which you'll find on the wall in locations around the hospital and at every reception point.

 Failure to do so will mean you receive a parking penalty notice.

-Please note the ANPR system is not managed by the hospital and is operated by an external company.
+Please note the ANPR system is not managed by the hospital and is operated by an external company, who you will need to contact directly should you wish to query a penalty notice.

 Taking photos or videos at Chippenham Community Hospital